ldswaby/CMEECourseWork/README.md

 * Results - contains any results generated during the week's exercises.
 * Sandbox - contains any 'dummy' files/scripts used to experiment.

-Scripts in the *Code/* directory are typically run on files in the *Data/* directory, with results being pushed into the *Results/* directory.
+Scripts in the *Code/* directory are typically run on files in the *Data/* directory, with results (if there are any) being pushed into the *Results/* directory.

 E.g.